AutomaticTV/test-perf/TestC++/README.md

 <ol>
 <li>Tell us what you understand about how the code works.</li>
 <li>Tell us whatever you know about CPU and GPU performance, that this code might positively or negatively affect.</li>
-<li>If you don't see the race condition looking at the code, then </li>
+<li>If you don't see the race condition looking at the code, then what would you do in order to find it?
+Write the code you would do to find it, and explain your reasoning.</li>
 </ol>